 The Lord gave King Saul specific instructions on how to handle a battle with the enemy, the Amalekites.
 King Saul disobeyed the Lord in front of all of the people, and then he refused to admit his own sin.
 When Samuel confronted him, Saul made excuses and even blamed others.
-Although Saul would remain in place as king for many years, it was at this time that the Lord rejected him as King.
+At this time, the Lord rejected Saul as King.